wp-plugins/featuring-countcomments/readme.txt

 == Description ==

-Counts the number of comments by authornames.
+Counts the number of comments by user IDs or author names (display name).

 ** Attention!
 This means, that your commenters have to be registered and logged in to comment! ** It will not work in weblogs where anonymous comments are allowed!